-With a quick stir-together method, this easy Overnight Oats with yogurt recipe can be ready and waiting come morning…so you can serve up a healthy breakfast for the kids in before they can say they’re hungry.
-This is a great make-ahead breakfast for babies, toddlers, and parents.
+With a quick stir-together method, this easy Overnight Oats with yogurt recipe can be ready and waiting come morning—so you can serve up a delish breakfast without even having to think about it.
+(Because I know we’re not always getting a full night of sleep as parents…)

 Overnight Oats with Yogurt

-Overnight oats are a perfect ready-to-eat healthy breakfast.
+Overnight oats are a perfect ready-to-eat breakfast.
 They are usually a combination of yogurt and milk that gets combined with oats and sometimes seeds.
-I like to add fruit for added nutrients and sweetness, and then the mixture sits overnight to soften and thicken.
+And then the mixture sits overnight to soften and thicken.
 The result?
 A creamy pudding-like breakfast that’s grab-and-go ready in the morning.

-This healthy overnight oats recipe doesn’t have any added sugars since the fresh fruit adds natural sweetness—though you can sweeten to taste.
-It’s a nutritious toddler breakfast with a nicely balanced mix of protein from the yogurt and seeds, complex carbohydrates from the oats, and vitamins from the fruit.
+This recipe is a nutritious toddler breakfast with a nicely balanced mix of protein from the yogurt and seeds, complex carbohydrates from the oats, and vitamins from the fruit.
+But mostly, I really love the convenience factor—for the kids and for myself!

-This recipe is a great way to serve up the 2-3 servings of dairy that the kids need for proper growth—since it provides calcium and vitamin D for strong bones, as well as necessary fat.
-If you have ripe blueberries or even frozen ones, this is a great recipe to add them to.
+This recipe is also a great way to serve up one of the 2-3 servings of dairy that the kids need and it provides calcium and vitamin D for strong bones, as well as necessary fat.

 To make these Blueberry Overnight Oats, here are the ingredients that you’ll need: